uc-cdis/cirrus/README.md

 For AWS you must bring your own Boto3 client that you have configured.

-You can then setup the AWS service and your client will be passed as an argument to the AWS api.
+You can then setup the AWS service and your client will be passed as an argument to the AWS API.

 ## Building the Documentation
 - `pipenv install --dev`